Fearing our own shadow

 So let’s stop being ignorant about who’s got the real power here, and what they’re doing with it.

 The FBI was, from its start in 1935, corrupt, snooping, deceitful, and deadly.
 It took some brave thieves to reveal some of the agency’s crimes.
-Truman regretted creating the CIA, and Kennedy said he would “splinter the CIA into a thousand pieces and scatter it to the winds” (right before he was assassinated).
-The CIA developed the first spying engine of the NSA; and we know that agency has been anti-constitutionally spying on all of us, and have repeatedly lied about it.
+Truman regretted creating the CIA, and Kennedy said he would “splinter the CIA into a thousand pieces and scatter it to the winds.”
+The CIA and NSA have been anti-constitutionally spying on all of us, and have repeatedly lied about it…even as they paid journalists, entertainers and clerics to lie on their behalf.

 What government on the planet wouldn’t abuse that power?
 We have good reason to believe that a government that performed medical experiments on school kids, doesn’t even resist abusing it.